 In setting salaries of the Named Executive Officers, the Committee reviewed automotive and general industry benchmark data for the CEO.
 For the other Named Executive Officers it consults with the CEO regarding individual performance.
 Based on the foregoing review, as well as consideration of the 2018 Mercers Canada report referenced above in "Compensation Discussion & Analysis", individual performance, tenure and experience, the performance of the Corporation overall, any retention concerns, the individual's historical compensation and input from other Board members, the Committee sets the base salaries for the Named Executive Officers.
-The salaries that the Committee approved for the Named Executive Officers for 2018 are shown in the salary column of the Summary Compensation Table.
-In 2018 there were no changes to the base salaries of NEOs except for the COO and the CFO.
-The base salary for the COO was increased by \$50,000 and partially reflects increasing responsibility commencing January 2018 when he assumed the position of COO.
-The base salary increase of \$20,000 for the CFO reflects his development since initial engagement with the Corporation in May 2015.
+The salaries that the Committee approved for the Named Executive Officers for 2019 are shown in the salary column of the Summary Compensation Table.
+In 2019 there were no changes to the base salaries of NEOs except for the CEO.
+The base salary for the CEO was increased by \$50,000 and reflects increasing responsibility commencing January 2019 when he assumed the position of CEO.